dera8/UR-MAT/README.md

 ### 🔹 `annotate_material_metadata.py`
 Classifies Unreal materials into high-level material types (e.g., Glass, Limestone) and assigns physical properties like permittivity and reflectance.

-> Note: We do **not** release the full dataset generation pipeline.
-These tools support interpretability and allow partial reproduction for analysis or extension.

 ## 📜 License

 The dataset and accompanying tools are released under the **Creative Commons Attribution 4.0 International (CC-BY 4.0)** license.